 The Kaiser should not be fooled into thinking that Britain will be a pushover, however.
 Even with French help, Germany will have a tough time against Albion.
 This is because Britain has good growth potential, its fleets control the seas, and the Prime Minister carries considerable diplomatic clout.
-Just as Germany can hope to play the Italian trump card against France, so too can Britain using Tripolitania as the bait.
+Just as Germany can hope to play the Italian trump card against France, so too can Britain.
+In this case, the Prime Minister would use Tripolitania as the bait.
 Also, if Germany bounced Russia out of Sweden, British promises of support into Sweden may bring the Tsar into the conflict on the Prime Minister's side.